Caregiving Statistics: What They Reveal About Mobility and Aging in Place

 Some statistics about formal caregiving:

-- Personal care and home health aides are among the fastest-growing occupations in the U.S., expected to grow over 25% from 2021 to 2031.
+- Personal care and home health aides are among the fastest-growing occupations in the U.S., expected to grow 17% from 2024 to 2034.

 Caregivers in the U.S.